rizen/pixi-glyphs/README.md

 - `paragraphSpacing` - Additional spacing between paragraphs that is added when you use an explicit carriage return rather than letting the text wrap at the end of a line.
 Default is `0`.
 Can also be negative.
 - `breakLines` - When `breakLines` is `false`, the text in the tag will ignore the `wordWrapWidth` property and never wrap to the next line unless you explicitly include a newline character.
 It essentially treats the whole tag as a single word.
 If a nested tag overrides this, only the text inside the nested tag will wrap.
 Default is `true`.
 - `imgSrc` - ID of image to include in this tag (see `imgMap` under Options section)
-- `imgDisplay` - How should the image be displayed. `"block"` is no scaling, `"icon"` scales the image to match the text-size and appear inline.
+- `imgDisplay` - How should the image be displayed. `"block"` is no scaling, `"icon"` scales the image to match the text-size and appear inline, `"inline"` displays at original size inline.
+Default is `"inline"`.
 - `iconScale` - If you use `imgDisplay="icon"`, this value will scale the size of the icon relative to the text size.
 Default is `1.0` (or 100%)
+- `imgScale` - Scales both width and height of an image by a percentage. e.g. `"50%"` makes the image half size.
+- `imgScaleX` - Scales only the width of an image by a percentage. e.g. `"200%"` makes the image twice as wide.
+- `imgScaleY` - Scales only the height of an image by a percentage. e.g. `"75%"` makes the image 3/4 of its original height.
+- `imgWidth` - Sets the width of an image in pixels or as a percentage. e.g. `100` or `"50%"`.
+- `imgHeight` - Sets the height of an image in pixels or as a percentage. e.g. `50` or `"150%"`.
 - `textDecoration` - (i.e. underlines) Adds lines under, over, or through your text.
 Possible values are either `"normal"` or one or more of `"underline"`, `"overline"`, `"line-through"` (as a space separated string).
 Can also be set using the more fine-grained properties below.
 By default, decorations have `color` that matches the `fill` color of the text, `thickness` of `1` and `offset` `0`. **Note: You may need to enabled the `drawWhitespace` option in `options` to avoid seeing gaps in your text decorations between words.**
 - `decorationColor` - overrides the default color (`fill`) for all decorations.
 - `decorationThickness` - overrides the default thickness (`1`) for all decorations.